ruby/www.ruby-lang.org/en/libraries/index.md

 {% endhighlight %}

-The `--remote` / `-r` flag indicates that we want to inspect the official RubyGems.org repository.
-Without this flag, you would perform a local search among your installed gems.
+The `--remote` / `-r` flag indicates that we want to inspect the official RubyGems.org repository (default behaviour).
+With the `--local` / `-l` flag you would perform a local search among your installed gems.

 #### Installing a gem